 After years of hard work, the FanDuel sports betting app has become a bona fide powerhouse in the sports betting industry.
 If you live in West Virginia, you’re in for quite the treat with the daily fantasy sports pioneer.

 One of the most nerve-wracking things about sports betting is the potential for losing your bet.
 To help with this, FanDuel will insure your first wager onsite all the way up to $1,000.
 All you have to do is register, deposit and make a selection.
 FanDuel is also one of the best places to find a constant rotation of promotions, so if you’re in the hunt for a good deal, look no further.

 BetMGM Sportsbook in WV has a sterling pedigree.
 The app is a member of the MGM Resorts International family and is part of one of the largest and most successful casino companies in the world.

-If you are new to this venerable site, you can get every dollar of your first deposit matched up to $600 by entering the promotional code PLAYBONUS as you submit your funds.
+If you are new to this venerable site, you can get a risk-free bet up to $1,000 by entering the promotional code PLAYBONUS as you submit your funds.
 BetMGM also awards players a free $10 bet each week, so there’s always a reason to stop by this book.

-William Hill is one of the biggest names in all of sports betting.
-There are hundreds of William Hill betting shops scattered across the world, and West Virginia is now home to both retail and online versions.
+Caesars is one of the biggest names in all of gambling and sports betting, and West Virginia is now home to both retail and online versions.

-If you want to try your luck on William Hill, there are 150 reasons to do so.
-First-time depositors can get up to $500 in risk free bets when they sign up and play on William Hill West Virginia.
+If you want to try your luck on Caesars, there are 5,000 reasons to do so.
+First-time depositors can get up to $5,000 in risk free bets when they sign up and play on Caesars Sportsbook West Virginia.